noir-lang/noir/docs/docs/noir/standard_library/meta/function_def.md

 ---
-title: FunctionDefinition Methods
+title: FunctionDefinition
 ---

-This module contains methods on the built-in `FunctionDefinition` type representing a function definition in the source program.
+`std::meta::function_def` contains methods on the built-in `FunctionDefinition` type representing a function definition in the source program.

 ## Methods